AlmostReliable/almostreliable.github.io/wikis/kubejs-enderio/docs/machine/alloysmelter.md

 When creating custom Alloy Smelter recipes with KubeJS, you can use the smelting mode to tell KubeJS EnderIO to copy the recipe to vanilla.
 The following example will copy an Alloy Smelter recipe to the vanilla recipe type, so it can be used by blocks like the vanilla Furnace.
-It will use the same recipe ID with a `_inherited` suffix.
+It will use the same recipe ID with the `_inherited` suffix.
 To allow inheritance from KubeJS to vanilla, the recipes must have exactly one input and one output.
 Recipes with multiple inputs will be ignored.

 ```js